cnlohr/what_im_up_to/installing_linux_mint.md

   * First boot and install in discrete mode before you can switch to hybird mode.
   * Do all these instructions in discrete mode.
   * `sudo apt-get install bumblebee primus`
+  * you may need to switch to gdm3.  `sudo apt-get install gdm3`